base-org/pessimism/docs/architecture/etl.markdown

 ### Pipeline
 Pipelines are used to represent some full component path in a DAG based `ComponentGraph`.
-A pipeline is a sequence of components that are connected together in a way to express meaningful ETL operations for extracting some invariant input for consumption by the Risk Engine.
+A pipeline is a sequence of components that are connected together in a way to express meaningful ETL operations for extracting some heuristic input for consumption by the Risk Engine.

 ### Pipeline States
 - `Backfill` - Backfill denotes that the pipeline is currently performing a backfill operation.
 This means the pipeline is sequentially reading data from some starting height to the most recent block height.
 This is useful for building state dependent pipelines that require some knowledge of prior history to make live assessments.
 For example, detecting imbalances between the native ETH deposit supply on the L1 portal contract and the TVL unlocked on the L2 chain would require indexing the prior history of L1 deposits to construct correct supply values.